 PROJECT HISTORY

-The origin of the Virtual John Donne Project lie in a graduate seminar I took at Harvard University in the fall of 1969.
+The origins of the Virtual John Donne Project lie in a graduate seminar I took at Harvard University in the fall of 1969.
 Taught by Herschel Baker and entitled “Religion and Literature from More to Milton,” this course brought the cultural and literary components of the English Renaissance together with the intellectual controversies of the English Reformation.
 The basic components of the Virtual John Donne Project emerged gradually in my own scholarly work as a graduate student at Harvard and as a young faculty member at North Carolina State University.
 My early work focused on the publications of the English Reformers, including the official documents of the emerging Church of England, and the literature on religious topics written by people who were influenced by the Book of Common Prayer, the English Bible, and the Books of Homilies.

 Over time, my very personal efforts to understand the very public culture of the reforming Church of England grew into a project that came to involve a large number of people.
 Among them were professional actors, theologians, linguists, historians, engineers, and acousticians.
 But the largest single group was made up of students in the Colleges of Design and Engineering at North Carolina State University and in Jesus College of Cambridge University.
 They, in the end, made the models, transformed the historical, archaeological, and visual data into visual and acoustic experiences, and provided for us these recreations of the time, space, and sound of worship and preaching in London in the early 1620’s.
 Without their time and talent the Virtual John Donne Project would not exist.